_

 Our research approach originally focused on three core themes: partnerships, material studies, and reflections on the relationship between our work and or aspirations.
 These principles remain at the core of all our work.
 Our current approach focuses on two related areas, The molecular analysis of materials and belongings from indigenous landscapes, and the refinement afield techniques using geophysical and remote sensing methods.

-We have developed a network approach to the exploration of Indigenous history and environments by focusing on molecular analyses of archaeological materials from repository collections in the Materializing Indigenous Histories project.
+We have developed a network approach to the exploration of Indigenous history and environments by focusing on molecular analyses of archaeological materials from repository collections in the Materializing Histories project.
 Here we connect four Indigenous communities with five research laboratories from four universities to better understand Indigenous history in response to specific questions posted by our Indigenous partners.
 In this work we are especially attentive to issues of data sovereignty, data management and repositories, accessible frameworks for analyzing data, and the outputs of our efforts as publications, databases, and other formats.

 We are cognizant of the long and ongoing history of colonialism and racism within which we exist that manifest as inequalities of support, education, and capacity between Indigenous and non-Indigenous Canadians.
 We employ an explicitly reflective approach to our work which seeks guidance from within and beyond our research teams to better assess the degree to which we can fulfill our ambitions.